tcosolutions/betterscan/README.md

 ![GitHub issues](https://badgen.net/github/issues/marcinguy/scanmycode-ce)
 ![Docker Pulls](https://badgen.net/docker/pulls/scanmycode/scanmycode3-ce?icon=docker&label=pulls)

-If you want to scan your Code and Infrastructure (including Secrets)
+If you want to scan your Code and Infrastructure (including Secrets, SBOMs, dependencies)

 Install  Docker Engine [(Instructions for Ubuntu)](https://docs.docker.com/engine/install/ubuntu/), if you don't already have it, and run this in your Git code directory